billtong/nios-ii-study/z_FINAL_REVIEW/elec371/1_input_output_organization.md

   *I/O 2* | 0xA000 | 0xBFFF | 8kbytes
   *RAM* | 0xC000 | 0xFFFF | 16kbytes
   - 3-to-8 decoder using A15, A14, A13 for 8 kbyte regions; need ORing for ROM and RAM; each I/O device uses a dedicated decoder output.
 - A system with a 16-bit address space has a processor, ROM, RAM, and two I/O devices.
 ROM is half of the space from addr.
 0. RAM is one-quarter of the space, positioned right after the ROM.
-Each I/O device uses 2 kbutes of space.
+Each I/O device uses 2 kbytes of space.
 Derive & write alias-free decoding logic expression.
 ## Others
 - What circuitry is required in a system with multiple masters or initiators?
   - bus arbitration logic